Drug Test Detection Times: How Long Do Drugs Stay In Your System?

 Factors That Affect How Long Drugs Stay In Your System

-Because each drug and the effects it has on the body can be different from the next, there many factors that can affect how long a drug stays in your system.
+Each drug and the effects it has on the body can be different from the next, so there many factors that can affect the length of time a drug stays in your system and cause a person to test positive.

-These factors will contribute to your drug test detection times and can include:
+These factors contribute to detection times for a drug test:

-• physical factors: heigh, weight, ethnicity, gender, age
+• physical factors, such as height, weight, ethnicity, gender, body fat percentage, and age

 • any medical conditions that affect a person’s ability to metabolize drugs, i.e. liver disease